bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_CROSS_COMPILE_KERNEL.md

 on an 8 core i7 PC.
 It takes about 45 minutes on a Raspberry Pi 4B.

 ### A cross compilation suite on the build host
+It is possible to use the generic "arm-none-eabi-" style cross compiler toolchain available with many Linux distributions when compiling this kernel.

+That being the case, if you also wish to build samba or other userland binaries for the Seagate Central, we suggest that you use the self generated, purpose built cross compilation toolset instead.
 You can follow the instructions at

 https://github.com/bertofurth/Seagate-Central-Toolchain